UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 - Hamster fights: More than $3 million have been given to experimenters at Northeastern University so that they can inject hamsters with cocaine and other aggression-inducing drugs and then force them to fight each other.
 This experiment is so ridiculous that it made the "Wastebook" of government spending put out each year by Sen. Jeff Flake (R-Ariz.).

-- Crippled dogs: Almost $10 million has been spent on another project that exemplifies NIH's apparent "if something hasn't work for decades, keep funding it" philosophy.
-For more than 30 years, Joe Kornegay has been breeding dogs to develop crippling muscular dystrophy.
-They struggle to walk and even swallow as their muscles deteriorate.
-Experiments on them haven't led to a cure or even a treatment to reverse disease symptoms.
-Yet NIH funding continues to pour in—supporting the breeding of colonies of afflicted dogs at Texas A&M University, the University of North Carolina at Chapel Hill, the University of Missouri, the University of Washington, and elsewhere.
+- Crippled dogs: Almost $10 million has been spent on another project that exemplifies NIH's apparent "if something hasn't worked for decades, keep funding it" philosophy.
+For more than 30 years, Joe Kornegay bred dogs to develop crippling muscular dystrophy, and experiments on them continue.
+The animals struggle to walk and even swallow as their muscles deteriorate.
+The experiments haven't led to a cure or even a treatment to reverse disease symptoms.
+Yet NIH funding continues to pour in—supporting the breeding of colonies of afflicted dogs at the University of Missouri, the University of Washington, and elsewhere.

 - Rewarding incompetence: Hundreds of millions of dollars have been given by NIH to the University of Pittsburgh (Pitt).
 Based on what we've seen, we wouldn't trust Pitt to change our light bulbs.
 A PETA investigation revealed that mice there have drowned in flooded cages or died of thirst.
 A veterinarian carried out a painful procedure without using proper anesthetics.
 Rabbits died from improper diets.
 Mice's intestines were intentionally punctured so that bacteria would leak into their abdominal cavities and cause septic shock.
 And NIH continued to fund this experiment even after a landmark study determined that the results of sepsis experiments in mice can't be applied to humans.